 When in the middle of a sugar craving that you just can’t shake by other distraction methods, then take a teaspoon of maple syrup, or coconut sugar, and ZAP, as if by magic it’s gone.

 If you would like more top tips on giving up sugar and how I did it, then please take a gander at my post ‘Quitting Sugar in 6 Easy Steps’.

 Here is a short video that explains the exact effects that sugar has on the body.
 Believe me it’s enough to make you want to make some changes.

 Learning how to combine foods properly will be of massive benefit to you if you want long term success with clean eating.
 Protein foods should be combined with equal amounts of low GI carbohydrates, a little fat, and some lightly cooked vegetables.

 When you learn the art of correct food combining your sugar levels will remain stable and you will be much less likely to crave unhealthy snacks, so this step really can’t be stressed enough.
-It is worth noting that quinoa is a pretty much perfect ‘superfood‘ in this respect as it contains good ratio’s of protein, fats, carbohydrates and amino acids – so make this grain a BIG part of your clean eating plan.
+It is worth noting that quinoa is a pretty much the perfect ‘superfood‘ as it contains perfect ratio’s of fats, carbohydrates, and amino acids – so make this grain a BIG part of your clean eating plan.

 8. TAKE YOUR OWN FOOD TO WORK

-Sometimes healthy eating can be hard in the workplace, which is why you should consider saving leftovers from your healthy dinner the night before to take with you – or make your own sandwiches, salads, pastas or whatever other healthy snacks you fancy.
+Sometimes healthy eating can be hard in the workplace, which is why you should consider saving leftovers from your healthy dinner the night before to take to work for lunch – or make your own sandwiches, salads, pastas, veggie sticks and hummus, or whatever other healthy snacks you fancy.